c64lib/gradle-retro-assembler-plugin/README.md

 * `excludes` - provides array of file patterns that matches source files to be excluded from assembling; default value: `[".ra/**/*.asm"]`
 * `srcDirs` - provides array of directory locations where your source code (`asm` files) resides; default value: `["."]`
 * `libDirs` - provides array of directory locations where your libraries are downloaded; default value: `[]`
+* `defines` - sets up a list of preprocessor symbols that will de defined during this assembly launch

 ### Launching your build
 There are two core tasks that can be used from command line: